shubhamssinghs/u-hook/README.md

 Attaches event listeners to elements and handles event callback functions.

-### useFetch

-Simplifies data fetching by providing loading, error, and data states for asynchronous requests.

 ### useGeolocation

 Tracks the user's geolocation and provides loading, error, and data states.